-1.2.2 Deficiencies: Coursework deficiencies should be made up by the end of the first academic year following initial enrollment by earning a letter grade of "B" or better.
+- 1.2.1 Prerequisites: There are no general prerequisites for admission.
+There is no specified list of these courses, and the requirements for a given student are handled on a case-by-case basis. - 1.2.2 Deficiencies: Coursework deficiencies, as identified by each student's advisor after their admission into the program, should be made up by the end of the first academic year following initial enrollment by earning a letter grade of "B" or better.